 She was weaning black Roland Mouret asymmetric neck dress thanks to Perth fashion on twitter for quick id.
 Crafted from black wool and stretch silk, the midi dress featured an asymmetric neckline and elbow-length flared cuff sleeves.
 The dress is already sold out.

 The midi dress that falls in the Duchess’ regular style spectrum was a perfect choice for the event.

 A closure look at the dress neckline and fabric.

 Catherine paired the dress with black Jimmy Choo ROMY 100 Black Suede Pointy Toe Pumps.
 The classic pointy toe pump has been slightly updated with a softer point and a new stiletto heel.
 Leather lined with a leather sole, they are finished with a black suede upper.

-Tomorrow Duchess will attend annual Remeberance Day Service at The Canetoph and a special Armitice Day service at Westminster Abbey marking its 100 years with Royal Family.
+Tomorrow Duchess will attend annual Remembrance Day Service at The Canetoph and a special Armistice Day service at Westminster Abbey marking its 100 years with Royal Family.